Chemistry, Bachelor of Science

-Whether you're considering a career in the laboratory, management or teaching, the Bachelor of Science Degree Program in Chemistry at St. John’s College of Liberal Arts and Sciences offers a comprehensive education for students interested in the sciences.
-Majors seeking a Bachelor of Science can also obtain a dual B.S/M.S. degree in Chemistry.
+Whether you're considering a career in the laboratory, management or teaching, the Bachelor of Science in Chemistry at St. John’s offers you a comprehensive education in the sciences.
+You can also pursue a combined B.S/M.S. degree in Chemistry.

-Available at the University's Queens campus, the Bachelor of Science Degree Program in Chemistry includes a core curriculum with three options (see our Program Requirements):
+Available at the University's Queens campus, the Bachelor of Science Degree Program in Chemistry includes a core curriculum with three options (see Courses):

 Option I: B.S. in Chemistry